eliffkaratas/RickAndMortyApp/README.md

 API link : https://rickandmortyapi.com/

-The application is developed using the MVVM structure in Kotlin.
+The application is developed using the MVVM structure in Kotlin/Compose.

 Used for DI: Hilt - Dagger